Last Updated on

 The entry line to purchase tickets was quite short the day I went, but again, it was on a Tuesday during off-peak season.

-I will probably dedicate a whole blog post to this topic, but in short, to get to Disneyland Paris take the RER A train from Paris.
+I dedicated a whole blog post to this topic, but in short, to get to Disneyland Paris take the RER A train from Paris.
 You can connect to this train, which is more like a commuter rail or regional rail, from the Paris Metro system and from other RER lines (RER lines are names A—E and run to the suburbs of Paris).

 In my case, I was staying near Gare du Nord.
 I hopped on the RER B Sud (South) for one stop to Les Halles.
 From there, I switched to the RER A train towards Marnee-la-Vallee.
 Tickets each way cost 7.60 Euro and you can either buy single tickets or two tickets at once for your round trip.
 They are the same price regardless.